canonical/certification-docs/Self-Test_Guide-14.04.rst

    can improve matters.

--  **Check the iperf server** -- Ensure that the server computer is up and that the ``iperf`` server program is running on it.
+-  **Check the iperf server** -- Ensure that the server computer is up and that the ``iperf`` server programs are both running on it.
 Also ensure that the computer has no issues.
-For instance, some versions of ``iperf``, when run in daemon mode, cause the load average to go up every time a client disconnects.
+For instance, some versions of ``iperf`` 2, when run in daemon mode, cause the load average to go up every time a client disconnects.
 This can bring even a powerful computer to its knees quite quickly!

+-  **Restart iperf on the server** -- Occasionally ``iperf`` (version
+   2) and ``iperf3`` interfere with one another when run simultaneously, resulting in poor network performance in both tests.
+Restarting ``iperf`` (version 2) on the server usually fixes this problem.
+If it doesn't, try running just one server at a time and run the network tests sequentially.

--  **Ensure the iperf server is on the SUT's local network** -- The network tests temporarily remove the default route from the routing table, so the ``iperf`` server must be on the same network segment as the SUT.
+-  **Ensure the iperf server is on the SUT's local network** -- The network tests temporarily remove the default route from the routing table, so the ``iperf`` server computer must be on the same network segment as the SUT.

 -  **Check the SUT's network configuration** -- A failure to configure the network ports in ``/etc/network/interfaces`` will cause a failure of the